3.3.1 Core Curriculum: Core IMPACTS

 - USG System Office staff will share the recommendation from the TCSG Board with the USG Board.
 The USG Board will take final action on the proposal.

-2.0.
-Associate of arts (AA) and associate of science (AS) degrees are primarily for students who intend to transfer to another institution for completion of a four-year degree program.
+Associate of Arts (A.A.) and Associate of Science (A.S.) degrees are primarily for students who intend to transfer to another institution for completion of a four-year degree program.
 These degrees are generally awarded through successful completion of a planned program of study at USG institutions.

-2.1.
-TCSG institutions will not offer associate of arts degrees.
+TCSG institutions will not offer Associate of Arts degrees.

-2.2.
-All new associate of science degrees proposed for implementation at TCSG colleges, regardless of delivery system, after January 1, 2012 will be submitted through the following process:
+All new Associate of Science degrees proposed for implementation at TCSG colleges, regardless of delivery system will be submitted through the following process:

 - The TCSG institution submits the degree proposal to the TCSG System Office.
 The proposed degree must have an articulation agreement signed by the respective TCSG and USG institutions’ presidents.